CyberFlameGO/svnpython/Doc/library/sqlite3.rst

    c.execute('select * from stocks where symbol=?', t)

    # Larger example
-   for t in [('2006-03-28', 'BUY', 'IBM', 1000, 45.00),
+   for t in (('2006-03-28', 'BUY', 'IBM', 1000, 45.00),
              ('2006-04-05', 'BUY', 'MSOFT', 1000, 72.00),
              ('2006-04-06', 'SELL', 'IBM', 500, 53.00),
-            ]:
+            ):
        c.execute('insert into stocks values (?,?,?,?,?)', t)

-To retrieve data after executing a SELECT statement, you can either treat the cursor as an :term:`iterator`, call the cursor's :meth:`~Cursor.fetchone` method to retrieve a single matching row, or call :meth:`~Cursor.fetchall` to get a list of the matching rows.
+To retrieve data after executing a SELECT statement, you can either treat the cursor as an :term:`iterator`, call the cursor's :meth:`fetchone` method to retrieve a single matching row, or call :meth:`fetchall` to get a list of the matching rows.

 This example uses the iterator form::